 - Keyboard brightness controls.

+The L850 has a Qualcomm Atheros AR9462, which does not work in macOS.
 I happened to have both the Edimax and TP-Link USB wireless adapters, which worked with Chris1111 drivers.

 🕓 Changes from 2018